How do we stop the cycle of emotional eating when it feels out of control?

 It is not a quick fix.
 We cannot transform our relationship with food instantly.

 If you remember my story on the bus in Singapore, emotional eating has been reinforced our entire life.
 Thus, freedom from out-of-control emotional eating is an ongoing process.
 It is a process where more emotions and situations arise for us to explore our reasons for emotional eating.
 Hence, we need to be easy on ourselves and explore our eating behaviours in a gentle and compassionate way.

 Are you ready to break free of emotional eating?

 If you’d like to explore how diet mentality impacts your relationship with food and uncover your emotional triggers and reasons for eating, grab yourself a copy of my book Joyful Eating.
 In this book, I provide self-reflection activities to help you explore your beliefs and emotions that erode trust in your body and yourself around food to help you form a more joyful relationship with food and your body.
-If you’re not ready to commit to purchasing the book, you can download the chapter, Debunk the Diet Myth, for free.
+If you’re not ready to purchase the book, you can download the chapter, Debunk the Diet Myth, for free.

 Download the FREE Chapter: Debunk the Diet Myth